Enjoy Iceland for less this spring. Browse our off-season deals!

 • On our multi-day tours, we regularly visit remote farms and small communities where our guests can purchase handmade souvenirs and try authentic local food.

-We’ve abolished the use of goods made by companies who fail to recognize environmental guidelines or their workers’ rights.
+• On our tours, where meals are included, we use locally sourced products to support local farmers and producers.
+We’ve abolished the use of goods made by companies that fail to recognize environmental guidelines or their workers’ rights.

 To Reduce Paper Use

-• We’ve decided to quit printing brochures or buying advertising in printed mediums.
+• We’ve decided to reduce printing brochures or buying advertising in printed mediums.
 This step was taken to decrease the use of the toxic chemicals used to break down ingredients for paper production and in ink, as the inks used in industrial printing affect the environment in various harmful ways.

 • On our tours, we always accept e-vouchers; no printing needed.